-Director Compensation for 2015
+Director Compensation for 2016

-Each member of our board of directors who is not an employee of our Manager received annual compensation for service as a director during 2015 as follows:
+Each member of our board of directors who is not an employee of our Manager or its affiliates received annual compensation for service as a director during 2016 as follows:

-- Each non-employee director receives an annual base fee for services in the amount of \$90,000, \$60,000 of which is payable on a quarterly basis in cash, and \$30,000 of which is payable on a quarterly basis in shares of restricted common stock that may not be sold or transferred during such director's term of service on the board of directors. - The lead independent director receives an additional annual fee of \$15,000, payable in cash on a quarterly basis. - In addition, the chairman of our audit committee receives an annual fee of \$25,000, and the chairs of our compensation and nominating and corporate governance committees each receive an annual fee of \$10,000, each payable in cash on a quarterly basis.
+- Each non-employee director received an annual base fee for services in the amount of \$90,000, \$60,000 of which is payable on a quarterly basis in cash, and \$30,000 of which is payable on a quarterly basis in shares of restricted common stock that may not be sold or transferred during such director's term of service on the board of directors. - The lead independent director received an additional annual fee of \$15,000, payable in cash on a quarterly basis. - In addition, the chairman of our audit committee received an annual fee of \$25,000, and the chairs of our compensation and nominating and corporate governance committees each received an annual fee of \$10,000, each payable in cash on a quarterly basis.